endurantgames/cosmiclegends/src/classes/monstrosity.md

 At the start of Volume 2, choose an ability from this list or the Volume 1 list.

 ::::::::::: ability-list ::::::::::::
-TBD

-:   to be determined

-TBD

-:   to be determined
+Regeneration

+:   If you're ever wounded, you don't stay that way for long.
+    Regain 1 Health at the start of the Hero Phase if you are at less than half of your maximum Health but have at least 1 Health.

+Relentless Power

+:   You are a storehouse of untapped energy.
+Increase your
+    maximum Might to 15.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 3 Abilities

-At the start of Volume 3, choose an ability from this list, the Volume 1 list, or the Volume 2 list.
+At the start of Volume 3, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::
-TBD

-:   to be determined

-TBD

-:   to be determined
+Nigh-Invulnerable

+:   There are few things that can seriously harm you.
+    Increase your maximum Health to 20.

+Power Burn

+:   You can call upon your life-force to fuel your powers.
+    You can spend Health whenever you would normally spend Might.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 4 Abilities

-At the start of Volume 4, choose an ability from this list, the Volume 1 list, the Volume 2 list, or the Volume 3 list.
+At the start of Volume 4, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::
-TBD

-:   to be determined
+Power Overwhelming

+:   Your capacity for destruction is extraordinary, even for a hero.
+    Increase your maximum Might to 15.

 TBD